 Poteau is a somewhat small city located in the state of Oklahoma.
 With a population of 8,732 people and two constituent neighborhoods, Poteau is the 49th largest community in Oklahoma.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Poteau is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Poteau is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Poteau who work in office and administrative support (16.69%), teaching (8.09%), and food service (7.71%).
+Overall, Poteau is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Poteau who work in office and administrative support (13.42%), sales jobs (7.80%), and healthcare suport services (6.34%).

-Poteau is a very ethnically-diverse city.
+Poteau is an extremely ethnically-diverse city.
 The people who call Poteau home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Poteau residents report their race to be White, followed by Native American.
 Poteau also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.06% of the city’s residents.
-Important ancestries of people in Poteau include German, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 14.33% of the city’s residents.
+Important ancestries of people in Poteau include German, English, Italian, and French .

 The most common language spoken in Poteau is English.
 Other important languages spoken here include Spanish and African languages.